 5. Adopting Exaggerated Format in CV

 Your resume format should be clean so that readers can quickly skim your information and can make out your career profile.
-Using exaggerated color, too many tables and columns, pictures dumb your resume in the end.
+Using exaggerated color, too many tables and columns, and pictures dumb your resume in the end.

-Do not let the employer leap your information, make it worthwhile by avoiding these mistakes in CV.
+Do not let the employer leap your information, make it worthwhile by avoiding these mistakes in your CV.

 6. Being Too Ambiguous

-In your CV it is worth mentioning the exact period of your achievement instead of telling me I have performed three months’ internship at xyz bank.
+In your CV, it is worth mentioning the exact period of your achievement instead of telling me I have performed three months internship at XYZ bank.